nmcb/dads/README.md

 ### Publish and Deploy in Development

-To develop, start a local development environment run:
+To develop, start a local development environment:

 ```
 % docker-compose -f docker-dev.yml up